docker-mailserver/docker-mailserver/CONTRIBUTING.md

 ### Opening an Issue

 When opening an issue, please provide details use case to let the community reproduce your problem.
 Please start the mail server with env `DMS_DEBUG=1` and paste the output into the issue. **Use the issue templates** to provide the necessary information.
 Issues which do not use these templates are not worked on and closed.
+By raising issues, I agree to these terms and I understand, that the rules set for the issue tracker will help both maintainers as well as everyone to find a solution.

+Maintainers take the time to improve on this project and help by solving issues together.
+It is therefore expected from others to make an effort and **comply with the rules**.

 ### Pull Requests